-LandWatch's substantive concern is to avoid a misallocation of resources.
-The \$200 million plus ILT project does not appear to be necessary to the sustainability of the southern subbasins, who may therefore be unwilling to participate in paying for it.
+The \$200 million plus ILT project does not appear to be necessary to the sustainability of the southern subbasins, which may therefore be unwilling to participate in paying for it.
 Despite this, the modeling in the DEIR shows that the primary groundwater recharge benefits of the ILT and its assumed reservoir operations would be to the southern subbasins.

-But it is the northern subbasins that are most in need of groundwater recharge.
+But it is the northern subbasins that need additional groundwater recharge.
 The Valley's scarce surface water and groundwater resources, and its equally scarce financial resources, should be focused on groundwater users facing the most severe sustainability challenges, i.e., the urban and agricultural groundwater users in the northern subbasins.
 Critically, these include disadvantaged and severely disadvantage communities and communities in need of affordable water for affordable housing.